JPelletiere/MRI-geometric-velocity-unwarper/README.md

 6. **venc = 1.25, 1.25, 0.8**
    - These are the **velocity encoding (v_enc) values** for each of the three flow directions.
    - In many 4D flow MRI protocols, the velocity encoding parameter sets the maximum velocity that can be measured without aliasing (e.g., 1.25 m/s).
-Here, the first value (1.25) might correspond to flow in the x-direction, the second (1.25) to flow in y, and the third (0.8) to flow in z.
+Here, the first value (1.25) corresponds to flow in the x-direction, the second (1.25) to flow in y, and the third (0.8) to flow in z.
-   - When the script processes the phase images, it uses these v_enc values to convert the raw phase data (often stored as integers) into meaningful velocity units (e.g., meters/second).
+   - When the script processes the phase images, it uses these v_enc values to convert the raw phase data (often stored as integers) into meaningful velocity units (e.g., m/s).

 7. **markl = 0**
-   - This is a **flag** indicating whether the **Markl correction** is applied (1) or not (0).
+   - This is a **flag** indicating whether the phase distortion correction due to gradient field non-linearity (based on Markl (2003) paper: [link](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.10582)) is applied (1) or not (0).
-   - The Markl correction typically involves a more advanced correction step that uses the gradient fields (loaded from `.npy` files) to refine the velocity data.
-   - With `markl = 0`, the script will not apply that additional correction.
+   - With `markl = 0`, the script will not apply gradient non-linearity correction.
 Instead, it will directly scale and subtract the flow-off data from the flow-on data to produce the velocity fields.

 #### Overview
-The **velocity_correction.py** script implements a velocity unwarping procedure to correct for flow-related distortions in MRI data.
-It does so by reading in MRI volumes (either from corrected NIfTI files or raw DICOM series), creating a binary mask based on a defined intensity threshold, and loading phase images for both flow-on and flow-off conditions.
+The **velocity_correction.py** script is used to obtain the velocity fields from the MRI phase images.
+It does so by reading in MRI image volumes (either from corrected NIfTI files or raw DICOM series), creating a binary mask based on a defined intensity threshold, and loading phase images for both flow-on and flow-off conditions.
 The script then computes corrected velocity fields using either the Markl correction (which involves interpolating precomputed gradient fields onto the coordinate maps) or a direct scaling approach if the Markl method is not enabled.
 Finally, the corrected velocity components along with the coordinate maps are saved as NIfTI files, and a Tecplot binary file is generated for visualization and further analysis.

 #### Customization
 The script can operate in two modes: